 63. The President shall be entitled to take the chair at every General Meeting.
 If the President is not present within fifteen minutes after the time appointed for holding the meeting or is unwilling or unable to act then a Vice President will take the chair and if both Vice Presidents are unwilling or unable to act then the members present shall elect a chairperson for the meeting.

-64. At any general meeting of the Club one hundred and fifty (150) members entitled to vote being present in person shall be a quorum.
+64. At any general meeting of the Club forty (40) members entitled to vote being present in person shall be a quorum.
 If a quorum is not present within 30 minutes after the time for the commencement of the meeting the same shall be adjourned to the same day in the next week a the same time and place provided that if the meeting has been convened at the request of members pursuant to Rule 53 the same shall be dissolved.
-If at any adjourned meeting a quorum is not present the same shall be dissolved.
+If at any adjourned meeting a quorum is not present, the members present shall be a quorum and may transact any business for which the meeting was called.

 66. A person shall not: (a) Attend or vote at any meeting of the Club or of the Board or of any committee thereof; or (b) Vote at any election including an election of a member or of the Board as the proxy of another person.